 Upon waking: copious volumes of coffee

-My fiancé Walter and I met in pre-school but paid hardly a moment of attention to each other until three years ago.
+My husband Walter and I met in pre-school but paid hardly a moment of attention to each other until after college.
 We have been inseparable since.

 Walter took me to the tiny restaurant where we had our first date to exchange Christmas presents.
 We always laugh because we were both too nervous on our first date to really taste the food, so this would be our time to eat finally.
 We played rock, paper, scissors to determine when I could open my gift.
 I won, opened my “gift” (aka my ring) before dinner, and he proposed!
 We headed back to my parent’s house, where our family and friends were waiting, and completely lost track of dinner.
 We still need to go back and have a real meal at that restaurant.